Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

-‘Wildfire danger is based on a number of factors and the dryness of fine fuels like leaf litter, needles and small twigs can play an important part,’ says Melissa Story, provincial information officer with Alberta Agriculture and Forestry.
+‘Wildfire danger is based on a number of factors and the moisture content of fine fuels like leaf litter, needles and small twigs can play an important part,’ says Erin Davidson, provincial information officer with the Alberta government.

 At this time of year, industry and landowners often take advantage of the cooler weather to burn debris and brush on their land.
-However, under current conditions landowners need to be extremely careful their actions do not start a wildfire.
+However, landowners need to be careful that their actions do not start a wildfire.

 The majority of wildfires are started by humans.
 Alberta Wildfire urges anyone doing winter burning to ensure their piles have been fully extinguished.